Last updated on November 2nd, 2019 at 05:03 pm

 Both checklists make clear that HMRC will now not accept advance assurance applications for SEIS and / or EIS without both a completed advance assurance application form and accompanying checklist(s).
 Further detail and guidance on these checklists can be found here.

-The business plan can also set out how the company and the share issue will comply with the SEIS and EIS requirements, such as the fact that ordinary shares (with no preferential rights) are being offered to investors and the subscription monies being raised are within the £150,000 SEIS limit.
+The business plan can also set out how the company and the share issue will comply with the SEIS and EIS requirements, such as the fact that ordinary shares (with no preferential rights) are being offered to investors and the subscription monies being raised are within the SEIS and EIS limits.
 Also make sure these and other key points are highlighted in your covering letter to HMRC.

 As well as the financial forecasts, we also recommend that the business plan includes a detailed expenditure forecast which satisfies the aforementioned requirement for ‘Details of the amount the company hopes to raise, and a schedule of the activities, and amounts’.